Regional Department of Psychotherapy, Centre for Specialist Psychological Therapies – Patient information leaflet

 • Assessment appointments

-We will meet with you for an assessment to think with you if one of the therapies we offer will be most helpful for you at this time.
+We will meet with you for an assessment to see which one of the therapies we offer will be most helpful for you at this time.

 We will usually meet with you over one to three appointments for your assessment.